πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Defining and Using a struct

-Structs are used in two steps: (1) define the type (the blueprint), then (2) declare a variable (make an instance).
+Using a struct takes two steps: (1) define the type (the blueprint), then (2) declare a variable (an instance).

 // (1) Define the struct type (blueprint)